 Reality check: “Intensive” schedules are hard to maintain.
 Most students do best with steady, sustainable hours rather than trying to cram.
 With 284+ students currently training across 38+ states, consistent weekly clinical schedules prove to be the most effective approach.

-The fastest path to becoming an MRI technologist
+The Fastest Path to Becoming an MRI Tech

-If speed is your priority, here’s how the available pathways rank from fastest to slowest:
+If speed is your priority, here’s how the available pathways compare:

 |---|---|---|---|---|